 Common issues that delay closings

-- Disconnected or nonfunctioning hardwired alarms that require an electrician
+- Disconnected or nonfunctioning hardwired alarms

 - Missing CO detectors in homes with fuel‑burning systems, fireplaces, or attached garages

-- Painted or tampered alarms that fail testing
+- Painted or tampered alarms

 - Condo or multi‑unit logistics that need unit‑by‑unit access and coordination